Search FAQs

 Charitable distribution of inventions – such as filters, pumps, purifiers, water condensation units, rolling water butts or similar – has been tried many times in the past, but only ever achieves limited short-term impact.

-Instead, the crisis is largely a management problem – one where government and the local private sector are desperately lacking finances, skills, coordination and dedicated institutions to provide water and sanitation services to citizens.
+Instead, the crisis is largely a management problem – one where governments and the local private sector are desperately lacking finances, skills, coordination and dedicated institutions to provide water and sanitation services to citizens.

 In our community work, we use reliable, simple technologies that are sourced locally, so that people and their governments are better able to maintain them sustainably in the future.
-Please see our Technologies page for examples.

 Our work: the bigger picture

 Since 1981 we’ve directly reached 28.5 million people with clean water.
-But reaching everyone, everywhere is still a huge task that needs support, as 771 million people don't have clean water close to home.
-And toilets are at a far worse stage, with almost 1.7 billion people still without a decent toilet of their own.
+But reaching everyone, everywhere is still a huge task that needs support, 703 million people in the world – almost one in ten – don’t have clean water close to home.

 Every day, developed countries use water and sanitation infrastructure that developing countries simply cannot build on their own.
 People and governments around the world face extremes of geography, climate, poverty, natural disasters and conflict that make work of this scale incredibly difficult without external help.